ready-steady/adapt/algorithm/local/README.md

-# Locally Adaptive Interpolation
+# Hierarchical Interpolation with Global Adaptation

-The package provides an algorithm for locally adaptive hierarchical interpolation.
+The package provides an algorithm for hierarchical interpolation with local adaptation.

 ## [Documentation][doc]